michaelwhyte/videoFill/README.md

 ### Step 2

 Once you have downloaded this plugin to your local machine, open up the "src" folder located inside the "videoFill" folder.
 Inside the "src" folder you will find two files, one called "jquery.videofill.min.js" and the other called "jquery.min.js".
-Copy that file and paste it into your project folder (normally inside a folder called "scripts" or "js").
+Copy these files and paste them into your project folder (normally inside a folder called "scripts" or "js").
 A common web site project folder might look something like this:

 ```
 your-web-site-folder/